oreshinya/purescript-identy/docs/02-Usage.md

 Welcome to `purescript-identy`.

-It is a state management utilities for [purescript-freedom](https://github.com/purescript-freedom/purescript-freedom).
+It is a state management utilities.

 Have a fun to build complex application with `purescript-identy` ;)